-Why do purple potatoes turn green when mixed with baking soda?
+Why does purple turn green when mixed with baking soda?

-Apparently the anthocyanin that provides the purple color, reacts with baking soda — or anything alkaline — and turns the resulting mixture green, or blue-green.
+The anthocyanin that provides the purple color reacts with baking soda — or anything alkaline — and turns the resulting mixture green, or blue-green.

 As you know, I’m a chef, not a scientist, so here’s a bit more on that. 😉

 Here’s the deal, it doesn’t matter what color they are because they’re so delicious!
 They have a light, soft texture with a creamy potato vibe.

 What’s in this Purple Sweet Potato Muffins recipe?